Strict quantization of coadjoint orbits: Preliminaries

-\begin{proposition} Let $\CLG$ be a complex connected semisimple Lie group and $\lambda \in (\CLA)^*$ be semisimple.
-Then $\CLG_\lambda$ is connected. \end{proposition}
+\begin{proposition} Let $G$ be a complex connected semisimple Lie group and $\lambda \in \lie g^*$ be semisimple.
+Then $G_\lambda$ is connected. \end{proposition}

-\begin{proof} The Lie algebra spanned by $\lambda^\sharp$ integrates to a Lie subgroup of $\CLG$.
-The closure of this Lie subgroup is a torus $T$ and $\CLG_\lambda$ is its centralizer.
-Centralizers of tori are connected. \end{proof} Note that the statement is also true for a real connected semisimple compact Lie group $K$, but might fail if the compactness assumption is dropped.
+\begin{proof} The Lie algebra spanned by $\lambda^\sharp$ integrates to a connected commutative Lie subgroup $T'$ of $G$, and since $\lambda^\sharp$ is semisimple, all elements of $T'$ are diagonalisable in the adjoint representation.
+There is a smallest closed complex Lie group $T$ containing $T'$, that can be obtained as follows: Take the closure of $T'$ (which is a real Lie group), take the Lie algebra of this closure (which is a real Lie subalgebra of $\lie g$), take the complex Lie algebra spanned by it, integrate this Lie algebra to a connected Lie subgroup of $G$, and possibly repeat these steps. $T$ is still connected and commutative, and all its elements are diagonalisable in the adjoint representation, so $T$ is a complex torus in $G$.
+Its centralizer is exactly $G_\lambda$, and centralizers of tori are connected. \end{proof} Note that the statement is also true for a real compact connected semisimple Lie group $K$, but might fail if the compactness assumption is dropped.